About Ambledown Medical Shortfall Cover

 The casualty benefit covers *emergency medical treatment in a hospital casualty unit.

-Admission to casualty is covered if not settled by medical aid.
-The limit is R10 000 per family annually.
+Admission to casualty is covered if not settled by medical aid with limits.

 (*Emergency is defined as a case where medical intervention is essential.)

 Premium Waiver Benefit: In the event of death or permanent disability of a principal member, Ambledown will pay his/her medical scheme premiums for six months.

 - Reconstructive dentistry is included if caused by trauma and functional nasal surgery